2004 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The year 2004 marked the sixth year of the U.S. Mint’s 50 State Quarters Program.
 While millions of these quarters entered circulation without issue, a small fraction escaped the mint with production anomalies that transformed ordinary pocket coins into numismatic treasures.

 Error collectors prize these coins not only for their rarity but also for the mysteries surrounding their origins.
-Below are three notable errors from this year that continue to attract attention at auctions and in collector circles.
+Below are the most notable errors from this year that continue to attract attention at auctions and in collector circles.

 1. Double Strike Errors